hashkat/hashkat/docs/tutorial12.md

 ### Agent - Add Weight

-Defined in the *agents* section of **INFILE.yaml**, an agent's add weight is the proportion in which agents of a particular agent type are added into the network in comparison to those of other types.
+Defined in the *agents* section of *INFILE.yaml*, the *add* weight is the proportion in which agents of a particular agent type are added into the network in comparison to agents of other agent types.

 ```python
 agents: